U.S. Route 25 in Georgia: 1980s

 In the early part of the decade, SR 21's concurrency with US 25 was truncated at Millen.
 Between 1983 and 1986, US 25/US 341/SR 27 were moved to the west in Brunswick to follow Newcastle Street.

 Future

-The segment of US 25 from Interstate 16 (I-16) south-southwest of Statesboro north to Millen is the western segment of the Savannah River Parkway, a four-lane divided highway that roughly parallels the Savannah River.
+The segment of US 25 from I-16 south-southwest of Statesboro north to Millen is the western segment of the Savannah River Parkway, a four-lane divided highway that roughly parallels the Savannah River.
 The segment from Millen north to I-520 in Augusta is the combined segment of the parkway.
 This highway is being considered for inclusion as part of I-3, which is ultimately planned to stretch from Savannah to Knoxville, Tennessee.